Why Choose Social Work?

 - Spotlight on Teaching Award winner, School of Social Work's Dr. Carolyn Campbell.
 Read more on Dal News.

-- Plan to attend one or all of the Racism is Killing Us Softly Seminars beginning Monday, October 19.
+- The next Racism is Killing Us Softly Seminar is Thursday, February 4.
 This Series is in partnership with the Dalhousie School of Social Work, the Nova Scotia Association of Black Social Workers, The James R. Johnston Chair in Black Canadian Studies and the Dalhousie Black Student Advising Centre.
 All sessions are scheduled from 6:00-8:00 p.m.
 Download the poster for dates and locations.